HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-nsf.md

     {: .trouble #trouble1}
 10. Save and close the request.

 If an NSF already exists at the filepath, this API call will fail.
-It will also fail if you attempt to pass a HCL DRAPI Database name as the "dataSource" query parameter.
+It will also fail if you attempt to pass a Domino REST API Database name as the "dataSource" query parameter.
 {: .alert .alert-danger}

 ### Creating The Schema (If not created via, Create NSF)

-1. Hover over the "HCL DOMINO REST API collection name and click on the ellipsis (three dots).
+1. Hover over the "Domino-REST-API-NewDB" collection name and click on the ellipsis (three dots).
 Select "Add Request".
 2. Name the request "create schema" and click "Save".
 3. Change the method from "GET" to "POST".
 4. Set the URL as "&#123;&#123;SETUP_HOST&#125;&#125;/schema?configName=customer&nsfPath=customers.nsf".